MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/export_import.md

 3. Select the folder that contains the exported files and click **Next**.

-4. Select the Virtual Machine to import, there will most likely only be one option.
+4. Select the Virtual Machine to import, there is most likely only one option.

 5. Choose an import type from one of the three options and click next.